 If you are training and running by heart rate, you can definitely continue doing that with this plan.
 At least three of the weekly runs can be run easy effort.

 None, save a good pair of running shoes and a supportive sports bra.
 You can complete all the workouts either from your home or in your home.
 Of course, you can always add weights or use a treadmill, but they’re definitely not necessary.

 What level of runner do I need to be to participate?

-How is Stride through the Holidays different than the usual Train Like a Mother Challenges?
+How is Stride into the Holidays different than the usual Train Like a Mother Challenges?

-This five-week Challenge is all about forward motion, fitness, accountability and community, not about training for a specific race.
-The workouts are one-size-fits-all, and there is no swag, tee or medal.
-(That said, there is the reward of maintaining your fitness and a Secret BAMR option...see below.)
-It is not linked into Training Peaks and there is no weekly newsletter.
-Instead, you'll get a PDF of the plan when you register, and we will post workouts daily on the Facebook page.
+This five-week Challenge is all about forward motion, fitness, accountability, and community, not about training for a specific race.
+The workouts are one-size-fits-all, and there is no swag, tee, or medal.
+It is not linked into Training Peaks, and there is no weekly newsletter.
+Instead, you get a PDF of the plan when you register, and we post workouts daily on the group's Facebook page.

 When does it start and end?